Burgestrand/hue-api/content/api/config.md

 portalservices
 : true if remote access through <http://meethue.com/> is to be enabled.

+linkbutton
+: true to programatically press the link button on the bridge.
+Allows registering new applications.

 ### Input

 <%= json "name" => "Lumm" %>